 We spent the next year listening to each other’s music and talking about a side project, but each of us was too busy with our own recordings to put the necessary time and creative energy into a collaboration.
 Finally, in the fall of 1991, we started to record.

-Our concept was to draw from our common influences, which were medieval music and church music.
-Inevitably some of our dissimilar interests would also end up in the mix (my love of opera and industrial noise, plus Sonya’s interest in modern alternative rock).
+Our concept was to draw as much as we could from our shared influences, which rather surprisingly turned out to be medieval music and ritualistic Masses.
+Inevitably some of our dissimilar interests would also end up in the mix (my love of opera and industrial noisescapes, plus Sonya’s interest in modern alternative rock).
 We decided to make one long album where the listener couldn’t tell when one song ended and another began; more a series of movements than a series of songs.
 We chose to write and record the album linearly, adding something new to whatever we’d recorded previously; letting each movement influence the sound and recording of the next.

 To make things even less radio friendly, we opted to record wordless vocals.
 There were a number of reasons for this.
 First, I thought Sonya’s voice was so moving that I didn’t want any actual words to distract the listener — an idea I got from my love of Italian opera, which I was always able to “understand” in spite of speaking no Italian.
 Second, we decided to record many of the vocals as a series of improvisations, so words would place an unnecessary metrical constraint on the process.

 The first recording sessions produced ‘Never Never No,’ which stays quite true to the album’s concept.
 Following sessions led to the sparse and haunting ‘The Well’ then into ‘D’ea Dia’s’ opening liturgical movement, the modern folk medieval middle, and its closing industrial climax.